 Grand Marnier can also be used as a substitute for or combined with the brandy for a more orange-y flavor.
 The sangria making possibilities are endless and it can be made a little differently each time.
 Have fun with this recipe, personalize it, and let your imagination run wild.

-Spanish red wine sangria
+An easy recipe for a Spanish red wine sangria

 J and I traveled around Spain years ago and we completely fell in love with it’s beauty.
 One of my favorite memories of that trip is when we were in Barcelona and it was the first time we drank red wine sangria while in Spain.

 On our visit, whenever we wanted a refreshing alcoholic beverage during the day, we would drink a beer.
 There was always a great beer special to be found because it’s what the locals drink.
 One day, we decided to be like tourists and go for the big pitcher of sangria.
 Up until this point, we had only had sangria in the US, and some of it was really bad.
 You know, like the stuff that’s made of mostly processed fruit juice except for the teeny-tiny-little bit of cheap wine that is just enough to give out a slamming headache the next day.

 However, this alcoholic wine/fruit elixir we were enjoying was on an entirely different level of known sangria-ness.
 The flavors perfectly melded together and my taste buds couldn’t distinguish the individual tastes of wine, fruit, and brandy.
 Maybe it was the “special” Spanish wine or brandy they used or the fresh fruit or maybe it just tasted better because we were on vacation.
 Regardless of the reason, once we arrived back home, I immediately went about perfecting my own red wine sangria recipe.